Diseases Of The Arteries Veins And Lymphatic Question and Answers

 Cervical Rib Types:

-• Type 1 – Free end of the cervical rib is expanded into a hard, bony mass.
+• Type 1 – The free end of the cervical rib is expanded into a hard, bony mass.

-• Type 2 – complete cervical rib extending from C7 vertebra to manubrium.
+• Type 2 – complete cervical rib extending from C7 vertebra to the manubrium.

 • Type 3 – Incomplete cervical rib – partly bony and partly fibrous.